General Dynamics is a major aerospace and defense company that offers a broad portfolio of products and services in business aviation;

 -main battle tanks and tracked infantry vehicles

--support and sustainment services.
+-maintenance, logistics support and sustainment services.

 General Dynamics has a mature and diverse portfolio of franchise products that deliver core capabilities to domestic and international customers

 across the military vehicle, weapons systems and munitions markets.
+The group's backlog, which reached a historic high in 2014,

 General Dynamics' portfolio of vehicle platforms in the U.S. military vehicles business consists of wheeled combat vehicles and main battle tanks for the U.S. military, including the Stryker wheeled combat vehicle and the M1 Abrams main battle tank.
 These vehicles are fundamental to the military's warfighting capabilities and offer continuing opportunities for upgrades and modernization to meet evolving requirements.

 General Dynamics continues to support the Army's evolving needs for main battle tanks with technology upgrades to the M1 Abrams, such as the System Enhancement Package (SEP).
 The SEP-configured tank is a digital platform with an enhanced command-and-control system, second-generation thermal sights and improved armor.
 In September 2012, General Dynamics received a multi-year contract from the Army to conduct development efforts for additional upgrade opportunities designed to increase the efficiency and capability of the Abrams tank.
+In September 2013, General Dynamics conducted a preliminary design review with the Army under a five-year development contract that provides opportunities for fleet-wide vehicle modernization.

 In addition to the Abrams and Stryker modernization efforts, General Dynamics has a contract for the design and development phase of the Army's next-generation infantry fighting vehicle, the Ground Combat Vehicle (GCV).
 The group is also positioning itself for the upcoming competitions for new contracts for the Amphibious Combat Vehicle (ACV), the cornerstone of the U.S. Marine Corps' future amphibious-assault requirements, and the Army's Armored Multi-Purpose Vehicle (AMPV) program, a replacement for the M113 family of vehicles.